raonetwo/MaximizeToWorkspace/README.md

 I tried implementing it nut was facing this issue https://www.reddit.com/r/Ubuntu/comments/fuvsuh/new_maximized_window_are_moved_to_new_workspace/ refer the first commit.
 Any contributions to fix this are appreciated.
 3. Currently a few things are set as default like start with second workspace, no default workspace if run out of workspaces in static workspace mode, etc. These need to be exposed and set based on user preference.
+4. Multi Display support is not tested and further work may be required to add that.
+Kindly test and let me know.